Rangefinder vs SLR Focusing: Effective Base Length, Parallax, and Precision

 The Coincident-Image Mechanism

-Crucially, that triangulation is independent of the taking lens.
-A rangefinder focuses a 21mm and a 90mm with identical mechanical precision, because the patch knows nothing about the lens mounted in front of it.
-This is why rangefinders excel with wide and normal focal lengths in dim light, where an SLR screen goes dark.
+That triangulation is independent of the taking lens.
+A rangefinder focuses a 21mm and a 90mm with identical mechanical precision, because the patch knows nothing about the lens in front of it.
+The catch is that the required precision is wildly different between those two lenses, and the rangefinder has no way to know that either.

-Raw base length understates the picture, because the patch is viewed through a magnifying eyepiece.
-The figure that governs real accuracy is the effective base length: mechanical base length multiplied by viewfinder magnification.
-The standard Leica M body, per Leica’s published specifications, has a mechanical base length of 69.25mm and a 0.72x finder, giving an effective base length of roughly 49.9mm.
-Higher-magnification finders (0.85x) lengthen the effective base and tighten focus; lower magnifications shorten it.
+Raw base length understates accuracy, because the patch is viewed through a magnifying eyepiece.
+The figure that governs real performance is the effective base length (EBL): mechanical base length multiplied by viewfinder magnification.
+The Leica M-A (Typ 127) datasheet states all three figures directly: a 69.25mm mechanical base, a 0.72x finder, and a 49.9mm EBL.

 Through-the-Lens SLR Focusing and Its Failure Modes